HiPo Registry

 Legal basis: Art.
 6(1)(b) GDPR and Art.
 6(1)(f) GDPR.

-AWS states it is certified under the EU–U.S. Data Privacy Framework.
-Transfers cannot be fully ruled out due to the nature of global service providers (see Section 18).
+AWS states it is certified under the EU–U.S. Data Privacy Framework and uses Standard Contractual Clauses for relevant transfers.
+Transfers cannot be fully ruled out due to global support/admin structures (see Section 20).

 Legal basis: Art.
 6(1)(b) GDPR and Art.
 6(1)(f) GDPR.